dangreenisrael/eslint-plugin-jest-formatting/README.md

 [![CircleCI](https://circleci.com/gh/dangreenisrael/eslint-plugin-jest-formatting/tree/master.svg?style=svg)](https://circleci.com/gh/dangreenisrael/eslint-plugin-jest-formatting/tree/master)
 ![npm monthly downloads](https://img.shields.io/npm/dm/eslint-plugin-jest-formatting.svg)

-**_Note: The master version may not be the version deployed to npm.
-Please treat https://www.npmjs.com/package/eslint-plugin-jest-formatting as the cannonical source for docs._**

 # eslint-plugin-jest-formatting

+This package provides ESLint rules for jest test suites.

 This project aims to provide formatting rules (auto-fixable where possible) to ensure consistency and readability in jest test suites.

 Like this plugin?
 [Say thanks with a ⭐️](https://github.com/dangreenisrael/eslint-plugin-jest-formatting/stargazers)

+**_Note: The master version may not be the version deployed to npm.
+Please treat https://www.npmjs.com/package/eslint-plugin-jest-formatting as the cannonical source for docs._**

 ## Installation